Kevin Spacey Net Worth: How Much Money the Actor Has Now

 Kevin Spacey has been a professional actor for nearly 40 years, rising from a celebrated stage performer in the 1980s to one of Hollywood’s most decorated film stars.
 With two Oscars, multiple Golden Globes, and iconic roles in American Beauty, Se7en, and House of Cards, his career once dominated awards seasons and prestige television.

-But in the years following the sexual assault allegations that halted his work and reshaped his public image, Spacey’s life has shifted dramatically.
-In 2025, he revealed that he is effectively homeless, living between hotels and short-term rentals while taking occasional stage performances abroad to stay afloat.
+But after the sexual assault allegations that halted his work and reshaped his public image, Spacey’s life and finances have changed significantly.
+In 2025, he made headlines after an interview suggested he was homeless — a claim he later clarified in a new video, explaining that while he has been living between hotels and short-term rentals, he is not “homeless in the colloquial sense.”
+He noted that ongoing legal costs and inconsistent work have contributed to his current lifestyle.

 Where Is Kevin Spacey Now?